-A written notification of termination must be served by the employer on the employee and labour union (if the concerned employee is a member) at least 14 business days prior to the intended date of termination.
-The employee may reject the termination in writing, within seven business days of receipt of the notice of termination.
+If the employment is terminated unilaterally by the employer, written notification of termination must be served by the employer on the employee and labour union (if the employee is a member) at least 14 business days prior to the intended date of termination, or seven business days prior for termination of an employee during a probationary period.
+If the employment agreement, employee handbook or collective labour agreement stipulates a longer notice period, the employer must comply with this specified notice period or make payment in lieu of notice, if permissible.

+The employee may reject the termination in writing, with reasons for rejection, within seven business days of receipt of the notice of termination.

 If, after being notified, the employee rejects termination, settlement must be reached by way of bipartite negotiation.
-If that fails, it is subject to the industrial relations dispute settlement mechanism under law.
+If that fails, it is subject to the industrial relations dispute settlement mechanism provided under prevailing laws and regulations.
 These include:

-- mediation at the local office of the Manpower Agency or conciliation by a private conciliator; and - if necessary, court proceedings at the Industrial Relations Court, and, ultimately, at the Supreme Court.
+- mediation at the local office of the manpower agency or conciliation by a private conciliator; and - if necessary, court proceedings at the Industrial Relations Court, and, ultimately, at the Supreme Court.

-Employees are entitled to compensation upon termination, comprising severance pay, service appreciation pay, and compensation of entitlements.
-The amount in compensation depends on the length of service and the reason for termination.
+Employees are entitled to a severance package upon termination, comprising severance pay, service appreciation pay and compensation of entitlements.
+The amount in the severance package depends on the employee's length of service and the reason for termination.
+The standard computation to calculate the severance package is stipulated in Article 40 of Government Regulation No 35 of 2021 on Fixed-Term Employment Agreements, Outsourcing, Work and Rest Hours, and Termination of Employment (GR No 35/2021).
+This standard computation of the severance package is then increased by the multiplier specified for each reason for termination.
 Employees may be suspended on full pay during a termination process.